 Recognize the mood that a team is bringing to the meeting.
 Call out when someone’s attitude is distracting everyone.

 Remember.
 It’s okay for someone who’s having a rough day to opt-out from a meeting.

-Understanding the kind of meeting you are designing — or attending — is vital to create a more effective outcome.
+Understanding the kind of session you are designing — or attending — is vital to create a more effective meeting and outcome.